varunimaginea/matisse/README.md

 > $ node app.js
 >

-in the checked folder.
+in the root folder.

-Then go to the browser and open http://localhost:8000/ for the jade template page or http://localhost:8000/html for the HTML page.
+Now you can open the http://localhost:8000/ to open the matisse home page.